Theme Food III: Short-term fasting doesn’t hurt brain power

 My dad always stressed the importance of eating breakfast before school, insisting that an empty stomach would “dull my brain and make learning much harder.”
 I dutifully ate my oats—but was he right?

 There are two main theories about how fasting could affect the brain.
 One hypothesis suggests that fasting drains the brain's cognitive resources, making it harder to focus on tasks unrelated to hunger.
-Hunger could become a distraction, causing people to make poorer decisions or struggle with complex tasks.
-On the other hand, some research shows that hunger may sharpen decision-making, especially regarding food choices.
+Hunger becomes a distraction, causing people to make poorer decisions or struggle with complex tasks.
+On the other hand, some research shows that hunger may sharpen decision-making.

 This study specifically examines the effects of short-term fasting, looking at whether a brief period without food impacts cognitive ability.